DanB91/dcpu/dcpu-pp/README.md

-## DCPU Preprocessor
+## DCPU Pre-processor

-This app is a DCPU Assembly preprocessor.
+This app is a DCPU Assembly pre-processor.
 It parses the given input file(s).
 When run in a project dir, it considers all `.dasm` files in that directory to be part of the same project.